devdanishai/mri-data-4class/README.md

-this is mri project on 4 lasses dataset
+this is mri project on 4 classes dataset
 1. glioma

 2. meningioma